Semble Review

 Should you use it?

-Skip it if: Skip it if your main problem is code generation quality rather than repo navigation, or if you need a polished hosted SaaS with admin controls instead of a developer-run local package.
+Skip it if: your main problem is code generation quality rather than repo navigation, or you want a polished hosted admin product

 Is it worth the price?